Your Mouth Matters: The Effect of Oral Health on Overall Wellness

 Linda Boyd, EdD, RDH, RD, has decades of experience as a dental hygienist and educator, now serving as Associate Dean of Graduate Studies and Professor of Dental Hygiene at Massachusetts College of Pharmacy and Health Sciences (MCPHS).
 She advocates for integrating dental care into other healthcare settings to reinforce the connection between the mouth and the rest of the body.
 In this episode, she also shares how the practice of dentistry is evolving, adding mid-level providers and expanding the capabilities of dental hygienists to provide care to more people.

-Listen to Episode 6 of The Secret to Living to 200 here or anywhere you get your podcasts.
+Listen to Episode 6 and every episode of The Secret to Living to 200 on our Bicentennial website or anywhere you get your podcasts.

 3 Things to Know About Oral Health: